Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/Substrate/2-Wasm-Meta-Protocol-Slides.md

 ### Speaking of Versions..

-- What happens when Parity release a new `parity-polkadot` node binary?
+- What happens when Parity release a new `polkadot` node binary?
 - What happens when the Polkadot fellowship wants to update the runtime?

 ---